kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 ### Non-Goals

 This proposal does not plan to address how the underlying PVs are treated on PVC deletion.
-That functionality will continue to be governed by the ReclaimPolicy of the storage class.
+That functionality will continue to be governed by the reclaim policy of the storage class.

 ## Proposal